 Call for students

 We are looking for outstanding Master students.
-We will select 3 students from each of the following institutions: KTH, Architectural Association London, University of Belgrade, TU Berlin, Politecnico di Torino.
+We will select 3 students from each of the following institutions: Architectural Association London, University of Belgrade, TU Berlin, Politecnico di Torino.
 Additionally, we will accept up to 5 outstanding students from any institution.

 Tuition is free and students will take care of travel and accommodation expenses.